dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Read Magic**: 2 turns.
 Once cast, the player is prompted to choose a scroll or scribe’s scraps from their inventory.
 If an unidentified scroll is chosen, that scroll is identified.
 If an identified scroll is chosen, the player begins to cast that spell as if from their spell list without consuming the scroll (this is cast at 75% normal spellpower).
 If scribe’s scraps are chosen, the player is prompted to turn it into one of three scrolls (taken from the list of identified scrolls).

 ## *Tricks*

 **Assassinate**: Unlocks a critical strike option with a +200% damage multiplier.
 If the enemy dies, their death does not make any extra noise (same sneak/hide malus as moving).
 If the attack deals sneak attack damage (such as against an unaware target) that damage is tripled as well.

 **Camoflage**: At the start of each mission, a number of "camoflage" items spawn on the floor of the level.
 Upon pick-up, these items disappear and grant you a small bonus to hide that will last until you leave the level.
 The number of camoflage items in a level depends on your Cunning.

+**Crowd Cover**: If an enemy is aware of hostiles besides the player, it will ignore the player to attack them, even if the player is closer.

+**Healer's Art**: Activated from the special abilities menu.
+Causes the player to wait for 30 turns, and then heals the player HP equal to 20 times their Cunning.
+Usable once per mission.

 **Misdirection**: Enemies who become alerted but are NOT aware of the player's true location receive the "Distracted" debuff, lowering their sight and hearing scores by a significant amount.